 Position Vacant – Thank You Sergeant

 Today’s tip has to do with applying an enthusiastic and consistent approach to acknowledging your volunteers.
-Of all the fundraising volunteer opportunities, this is a pretty fun one!
+Of all the fundraising volunteer opportunities, becoming the thank you sergeant is a pretty fun one!

 I was at the hairdresser the other day and another customer, upon hearing what I do, complained that she had recently put a lot of work into a fundraising event, to receive no mention at all at the P&C meeting.
 It left her feeling very flat.